ozcan-yildiz/CloudResume/README.md

    Here cost me 5 bucks!
 Anyway, I registered a domain from Route53 and under hosted zones records created a subdomain for resume.
 I added that domain to CloudFront.
 Also, I created a certificate for the domain to connect only via HTTPS.
 I added records to route53 for validation. also in CloudFront don't forget to allow connection via HTTPS only.

 7. Javascript :
-   I'll be honest here I can say about Java Script I need to study. just for now I copied and pasted a code from the internet.
+  To be fair here I can say about Java Script I need to study. just for now I copied and pasted a code from the internet.

 8. Database :
    just created a DynamoDB, nothing special.